wiz0u/WTelegramClient/README.md

 # Example of API call

-ℹ️ The Telegram API makes extensive usage of base and derived classes, so be ready to use the various syntaxes C# offer to check/cast base classes into the more useful derived classes (`is`, `as`, `case DerivedType` )
+>ℹ️ The Telegram API makes extensive usage of base and derived classes, so be ready to use the various syntaxes C# offer to check/cast base classes into the more useful derived classes (`is`, `as`, `case DerivedType` )

-To find which derived classes are available for a given base class, the fastest is to check our [TL.Schema.cs](https://github.com/wiz0u/WTelegramClient/blob/master/src/TL.Schema.cs) source file as they are listed in groups.
-Intellisense tooltips on API structures/methods will also display a web link to the adequate Telegram documentation page.
+All the Telegram API classes/methods are fully documented through Intellisense: Place your mouse over a class/method name, or start typing the call arguments to see a tooltip display their description, the list of derived classes and a web link to the official API page.

 The Telegram [API object classes](https://corefork.telegram.org/schema) are defined in the `TL` namespace, and the [API functions](https://corefork.telegram.org/methods) are available as async methods of `Client`.